Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Background

-\citet{marie-2023-disfluency} trained a disfluency generation model using the base version of the T5 model~\cite{raffel2020exploring}.
-Their base model was fine-tuned for few-shot learning on the Fisher corpus, using fluent-disfluent parallel data subsets of varying sizes and the full set of available utterances.
-The work presented in this paper extends this approach along several dimensions.
+\citet{marie-2023-disfluency} fine-tuned the base T5 model~\cite{raffel2020exploring} for few-shot learning on the Fisher corpus, leveraging fluent-disfluent parallel subsets of varying sizes and the complete set of utterances.
+This paper builds on their approach and extends it along several dimensions.
 In addition to using a larger, decoder-only model for the disfluency generation, we also provide a detailed human evaluation of how the insertion of disfluencies affects their perceived spontaneity and intelligibility.